UCSD-PL/refscript/doc/talk/topics.md

   * IGJ style mutability modifiers:

     - Support for all "object" types (values with `typeof(v) === "object"`)
-    - Retrofiting from classes and generics
+    - Retrofitting from classes and generics

   * Simple example using arrays: